 Capital assets, which include land, easements, structures and improvements, infrastructure, machinery and equipment, computer software, water facility rights, and other intangible assets, are reported in the applicable governmental or business-type activities columns in the government-wide financial statements.
 Capital assets are defined as assets with an initial useful life in excess of one year and an individual cost of more than \$5 for equipment, \$25 for buildings, improvements, and infrastructure, and \$100 for computer software.
 Such assets are recorded at historical cost or estimated historical cost if purchased or constructed.
 The County has not reported infrastructure acquired prior to 1980.
-Donated capital assets are recorded at fair value.
+Donated capital assets are recorded at acquisition value at the date of donation subsequent to the implementation of GASB Statement No. 72.
+Prior to this implementation, donated capital assets were recorded at fair value.
 Capital outlay is recorded as expenditures of the general, special revenue, and capital projects funds and as assets in the proprietary funds and government-wide financial statements to the extent the County's capitalization threshold is met.
 Amortization of assets acquired under capital leases are included in depreciation and amortization.
 Structures and improvements, infrastructure, equipment and intangible assets of the primary government, are depreciated using the straight line method over the following estimated used lives: